anggitasilmyy/lumiere-beauty/README.md

 - E-Wallet.
 - Cash.

+Before payment instructions are displayed, the system calculates the final booking amount based on the selected treatment and any eligible promotion.

-After customer confirmation, payment information enters a waiting-for-verification state.
+After customer confirmation, the payment enters a `waiting_verification` state and must be reviewed by an administrator.

 > No real payment gateway or real financial transaction is implemented in this project.